micarraylib/micarraylib/README.md

 ```
 [Our DCASE 2021 paper can be found here](http://dcase.community/documents/workshop2021/proceedings/DCASE2021Workshop_Roman_59.pdf).

-NOTE: the example code in the paper is outdated.
+NOTE: the example code in the paper is OUTDATED.

 ## Test coverage